pharmpy/pharmpy/docs/amd.rst

 Order of subtools
 ~~~~~~~~~~~~~~~~~

-The order of the subtools are specified in the ``order`` argument.
+The order of the subtools is specified in the ``order`` argument.
 Consider the default order:

 .. pharmpy-code::